alvarogarcia7/blog_source/content/articles/2016-10-25-alien-technology.markdown

 source: talk by Pedro M. Santos at a Codurance catch-up

+## TODOs

-TODO: Ask him if he wants to be an author on this
+  * Ask him if he wants to be an author on this
+  * Add his twitter account
+  * Add codurance twitter account